 - 4. Attendance - a.
-Each student is allowed to miss class the number of times per week a class meets.
+Each student is allowed to miss class four times.
 This allowance is for absences such as illness, personal business, and an emergency.
-If a student has absences in excess of this number, the earned grade for the course will drop by a letter grade. - b.
+If a student has absences in excess of this number, the earned grade for the course will drop by a letter grade for each additional absence. - b.
 Administratively excused absences for university-sponsored activities are considered absent unless the student has done the following: - (1) Informed the professor before the event. - (2) Presented an administrative excuse form with appropriate signatures upon returning to class. - (3) Submitted any work due during the administratively excused absence. - (4) Has not committed to class presentation on the date that the student will be gone.
 Makeup work is not permitted if the student voluntarily committed to a presentation during the excused absence. - (5) Submitted work prior to the excused absence. - c.
 Coming late to class causes a disruption and an inconvenience to the other class members and the professor.
-Therefore, every two tardies equal one absence.

-C. Course Policies and Procedures
+Therefore, every two tardies equal one absence. - C. Course Policies and Procedures a.

-- 1. Evaluation Procedures - a.
-Grading:

-(1) Tests (3) 60% (2) Written assignments 40% 100%

-b.
-Grading scale:
+- 1. Evaluation Procedures - Grading: (1) Tests/Quiz (3) 50% (2) Written assignments 50% 100% - b.
+Grading scale: A=90% B=80% C=70% D=60% F=59% and below - c.

-A=90%

-B = 80%

-F=59% and below

-- c.
 Two regular unit tests and a final exam are given during the semester.
-They are announced in advance and cannot be made up unless administratively excused. - d.
+Tests are announced in advance and cannot be made up unless administratively excused. - d.
 Written assignments are required.
 Papers must follow the form and style as presented by the instructor.
-The details are presented in class. - 2.
-Whole Person Assessment Requirements None
+The details are presented in class.

+2. Whole Person Assessment Requirements None